themilkman311/sikh/README.md

 			fmt.Println(s)
 		}
 	})

-	<-done
 }
 ```

 Notes and design

-- If you don't include some logic to call Halt(), you will have to kill the process yourself.
+- Start blocks until Halt() is called; if you don't include some logic to call Halt(), you will have to kill the process yourself.